Install Azure CLI on Linux manually

 curl -L https://aka.ms/InstallAzureCli | bash

 Here are some common problems seen during a manual installation.
-If your issue is not listed here, please file an issue on github.
+If you experience a problem not covered here, file an issue on GitHub.

 curl "Object Moved" error

 -L parameter, or an error message including the text "Object Moved", try using

 curl https://azurecliprod.blob.core.windows.net/install | bash

 If you can't run the command after installation and using